GluuFederation/oxd-spring/README.md

     You can also refer to the [oxd java library](https://gluu.org/docs/oxd/latest/libraries/java/) for more details on java classes.

 # How it works
+1. What happens when application is started.

+    The first time you run the application, it tries to register site using the parameters specified in [application.properties](https://github.com/GluuFederation/oxd-spring/blob/master/src/main/resources/application.properties).
+If registration was successful, then [oxd.server.op-host](https://github.com/GluuFederation/oxd-spring/blob/master/src/main/resources/application.properties#L19) and received from oxd server `oxdId` are stored in the H2 database (which is embedded in oxd-spring-0.0.1-SNAPSHOT.jar).
+Next time you run application with the same [oxd.server.op-host](https://github.com/GluuFederation/oxd-spring/blob/master/src/main/resources/application.properties#L19), it will obtain `oxdId` from database.
+[Here](https://github.com/GluuFederation/oxd-spring/blob/master/src/main/java/org/xdi/oxd/spring/Settings.java#L41) is the source code that does this.

+2. H2 databse

+    This example is using H2 database to store `oxdId`.
+You can access the database console by pointing browser to `https://127.0.0.1:8443/h2-console`.
+By default [expiration time](https://github.com/GluuFederation/community-edition-setup/blob/master/templates/oxauth-config.json#L185) for newly registered clients/sites is set to 24 hours, so if client is already expired you need to remove the record from database, then re-run the application.

+3. Pages
+    - /home this is welcome page from which you can log in
+    - /user this is protected page which becomes available after successful login.

 # Run demo application

 ## Prerequisites